mr190e/FileSenderBot/README.md

 This bot is based on Discord.js v13

-Rename config.example.json to config.json and set it up
+Add your information in to config.json to set it up

+The bot is created to run on windows server 2022.
+Not sure how it will run under any other OS, especially becauase the file creation date/time is handled different per OS and per NodeJS version, as well as fs version.